amd/amd-lab-notes/finite-difference/docs/Laplacian_Part3.md

 In addition to the ISA dump, there is a lot of information to unpack here.
 We defer all interested readers to
 [this presentation](https://www.olcf.ornl.gov/wp-content/uploads/Intro_Register_pressure_ORNL_20220812_2083.pdf)
-as well as the upcoming [Register pressure]() post for more details on registers, scratch, occupancy, and more.
+as well as the [register pressure](../../register-pressure/README.md) post for more details on registers, scratch, occupancy, and more.

 The table below contains the above four key metrics for the baseline and optimized